Responsible Investment Policy

 To reflect these beliefs, EQ has developed ‘Minimum Sustainability Standards’ for assets under discretionary management.
 Further, EQ manages multiple investment strategies that apply higher sustainability intentionality.

-EQ’s Minimum Sustainability Standards
+EQ’s Minimum Standards

-EQ’s Responsible Investment beliefs are reflected in their Minimum Sustainability Standards.
+EQ’s Responsible Investment beliefs are reflected in their Minimum Standards.
 These standards feed directly into external manager selection and monitoring, as well as EQ’s engagement activities.
 External managers are evaluated in the context of each specific investment style, strategy, and asset class.

 (1) Avoiding harm: baseline negative exclusions